graphhopper/directions-api-clients/ruby/docs/GeocodingApi.md

 require 'directions-api-client'

 api_instance = GraphHopperClient::GeocodingApi.new

-key = "key_example" # String | Get your key at graphhopper.com
+key = 'key_example' # String | Get your key at graphhopper.com
 opts = {
-  q: "q_example", # String | If you do forward geocoding, then this would be a textual description of the address you are looking for
+  q: 'q_example', # String | If you do forward geocoding, then this would be a textual description of the address you are looking for
-  locale: "locale_example", # String | Display the search results for the specified locale.
+  locale: 'locale_example', # String | Display the search results for the specified locale.
 Currently French (fr), English (en), German (de) and Italian (it) are supported.
 If the locale wasn't found the default (en) is used.
   limit: 56, # Integer | Specify the maximum number of returned results
   reverse: true, # BOOLEAN | Set to true to do a reverse Geocoding request, see point parameter
-  point: "point_example", # String | The location bias in the format 'latitude,longitude' e.g. point=45.93272,11.58803
+  point: 'point_example', # String | The location bias in the format 'latitude,longitude' e.g. point=45.93272,11.58803
-  provider: "provider_example" # String | Can be either, default, nominatim, opencagedata }
+  provider: 'provider_example' # String | Can be either, default, nominatim, opencagedata }

 begin